rguerra01/DEO-Expansion-Header/README.md

 # DEO-Expansion-Header
-A DE0 GPIO to breadboard adapter
+A DE0 GPIO to breadboard adapter.
+The PCB is 2 inches by 3 inches.